Loading...

 D. Greenhouses.
 An accessory greenhouse may occupy up to five hundred (500) square feet for each dwelling unit or ten percent of the parcel, whichever is less.

 E. Guest Living Quarters.
-Guest living quarters, which are sometimes referred to as a Granny Flat or Guest House, can be attached or detached for temporary use by guests or family members of the primary residence.
-Guest living quarters do not include a kitchen or wet-bar and may occupy up to 500 square feet.
-Guest living quarters may not be rented.
+Guest living quarters can be attached or detached for temporary use by guests or family members of the primary residence.
+Guest living quarters do not include a kitchen or wet-bar and may occupy up to 500 square feet and include restroom facilities.

 F. Swimming Pools/Spas/Hot Tubs.
 Private swimming pools, spas and hot tubs are allowed accessory to approved residential uses on the same parcel, subject to the following provisions: